Lelli/react_intro_dvit18/README.md

 }
 ```

-As you can see, we are passing data into `WeatherDisplay`.
-This data is a prop, called "cityId".
-We can modify our component to display the data being passed in:
+As you can see, we now added some information to the line where we use the `WeatherDisplay` component.
+This data is a prop named "cityId".
+In order to make use of this data that is now sent down to WeatherDisplay, we can modify our `WeatherDisplay`-components render method to display the data being passed in:

 ```js
 export default class WeatherDisplay extends Component {